 Is Remortgaging A Wise Thing To Do?

 Remortgaging is when you exit your old mortgage and take out a new mortgage on the same property you already own.
-The idea being that you can switch to a better deal.
+The idea is that you can switch to a better deal.

 A mortgage is the biggest expense anyone will pay in their lifetime.
 If you can reduce your monthly payments then should that be something to consider?
 Most people shop around for the best price when making smaller purchases such as a TV, or PC but fail to do the same when it comes to mortgages.